Modelling FxForwards in LUSID

 If you do not want to turn on automatic instrument lifecycle events you can continue to monitor upcoming cashflows using Dashboards > CashLadder in the LUSID web app, or by calling the GetPortfolioCashLadder API directly.

 You can call the GetUpsertablePortfolioCashFlows API to return imminent cashflows as upsertable DTOs ready to manually load into LUSID as input transactions.
-For a demonstration, see sections 7.2 and 7.3 of the Jupyter Notebook.
+For a demonstration, see sections 7.2 and 7.3 of this Jupyter Notebook.